tewendel/interkit-masterarbeit/sites/docs/src/routes/guides/push_setup.svelte.md

 # Provide credentials

-These are private keys to be kept secret, get them from Firebase Console (it's ~2k of cert looking JSON).
+These are private keys to be kept secret, get them from Firebase Console (Project settings › Service accounts › Firebase Admin SDK › Generate new private key -> it's ~2k of cert looking JSON).
 Provide them to the app:

- 1. via Database Sheet: in a sheet named `config`, with columns "key" and "value", create a row with a special key `configFCMKey`, paste the JSON in value.
+ 1. via Database Sheet: in a sheet named `config`, with columns "key" and "value" (you just need to name the columns, the key can stay a uuid), create a row with a special key `firebaseAdminCredentials`, paste the JSON in value.
  2. if this sheet does not exist, we check if a JSON file is present
      1. in a path provided by `.env` var `FCM_CREDENTIALS_PATH`, file name `PROJECTID_firebase-admin.json`,